Egypt’s el-Sissi signs maritime deal with Athens

 Egyptian Parliament Speaker Ali Abdel-Al had in August called the deal with Greece "very significant.”

-The Ankara-Tripoli maritime deal was dismissed by the governments of Egypt, Cyprus and Greece as infringing on their economic rights in the gas-rich Mediterranean Sea.
+The Ankara-Tripoli maritime deal was dismissed by the governments of Egypt, Greek Cypriot administration and Greece as infringing on their economic rights in the gas-rich Mediterranean Sea.

-Turkish President Recep Tayyip Erdoğan called the Egypt-Greece agreement "worthless,” vowing to keep his disputed pact with the Tripoli government in place.
+Ankara has questioned the legitimacy of the Egypt-Greece agreement, vowing to keep the country's earlier-signed maritime pact with the Tripoli government in place.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.